S.I.N. Theory

 S.I.N.
 Theory (abbreviation for social insurance number theory) is a 2012 Canadian science fiction drama film about a mathematics professor creating an algorithm capable of predicting an individual's future.
 The film was written and directed by Richie Mitchell, and stars Jeremy Larter and Allison Dawn Doiron.
 S.I.N.
-Theory was produced on a shoestring budget and makes notable use of existing mathematical theories to affirm the concept's plausibility.
+Theory was produced on a shoestring budget and makes ridiculous use of existing mathematical theories to affirm the concept's plausibility.
 The film has been screened at science fiction film festivals in Canada and the US, whereas it has been picked up for distribution by MCTV with an anticipated release Fall 2013.

 Plot

 Michael, a mathematics professor having dedicated his career to creating the ultimate game theory, is finally let go for being a long time black mark of the faculty.
 Despite becoming a laughing stock, Michael continues his work from home and is now free from legal parameters the faculty has enforced.
 Determined to prove all naysayers wrong, and to reclaim if not heighten his name, Michael gives the go-ahead to his anonymous colleague, a hacker, to obtain access to the populace’s full credit and health report information.
 This illegal database proves to be the last piece of the puzzle, and with it, Michael is able to accurately calculate and therefore predict the outcome to nearly any situation.
 As it was initially thought to be of use for stock markets and political predicaments, Michael however curiously formulates the life span of his favorite student, a young woman he loves, and finds out she only has days to live.
 The further he unravels the possibilities and dangers the algorithm beholds, his morality, its proper use, and reporting of it comes into question.
 Each time he uses the algorithm, he taps into the credit report database and his illegal presence becomes vulnerable, and ultimately discovered by a competing-dirty corporation, hell bent on the same goal for monetary purposes.
 Michael must choose what to do with this illegal and very powerful equation; either to publish it for his own glorious demise, or save the woman he loves and risk annihilation by the threatening competitor.